JeffreyCastellano/leva-r3f-stats/README.md

 ## How It Works

 ### FPS Calculation
-The library uses a sophisticated approach for accurate FPS measurement:
+The plugin's approach to FPS measurement:

 - Frame Timestamp Tracking: Records precise timestamps for each frame
 - Rolling Window: Maintains timestamps from the last second